MARKETING ANALYTICS2025-10-13

 There are three different types of data to collect:

-Customer response data, such as phone calls, e-mails, visits to websites, and order forms.
+Customer response data includes phone calls, e-mails, visits to websites, and order forms.

 Sales data, including sales leads generated by the media channels, sales conversions made after the media channel, and sales profits generated by the media channel.
 Sales data will usually be more difficult to collect than customer response data.

-Other marketing activities, such as increased acquisition costs, increased product line price, or other marketing activities caused by the media channel.
+Other marketing activities include increased acquisition costs, increased product line prices, or other marketing activities caused by the media channel.

 Here are some popular multi-linear models:

 In the “linear attribution” model, each touchpoint leading to the purchase is recorded.
-It gives equal weightage to each of these interactions, i.e. equal credit for all touchpoints leading the conversions.
+It gives equal weightage to each of these interactions, i.e., equal credit for all touchpoints leading to conversions.

 The “U-shaped” model, as opposed to linear attribution, provides different scores for engagements, noting that some have a greater influence on purchase decisions than others.

-Accordingly, we credit each of the first touch and conversion touches with 40% of the responsibility for a lead.
+Accordingly, we credit each first touch and conversion touch with 40% of the responsibility for a lead.
 Twenty percent is divided between the touchpoints engaged with between the first and lead conversions.

 The final 20% of the responsibility is attributed to the touchpoints between the lead conversion and the second conversion touchpoint.